 Purpose:

-This annex shows how Agency-defined (Level 3 and Level 4) time codes may be accommodated.
-A typical example is the new PB-5J code which is presently being considered for use by NASA.
+This annex shows how Agency-defined time codes may be accommodated.
+A typical example is the PB-5J code considered for use by NASA.

 PB-5J

 The NASA PB-5J time code is a segmented time code in which the segments represent, respectively, coarse time in truncated Julian day (TJD) and fine time in SI units with optional resolution to 1 nanosecond.
 The segment boundaries coincide with the octet boundaries.
 The length of the optional forms of PB-5J are all multiples of 8 bits.

+The adoption of this specific code, which is signaled by the Time Code Identification 110, must be defined “by management”, i.e. identified by some out of band signals.
+The format of the code itself must similarly be signaled by management.

 The PB-5J code is constructed as follows: